D-lucasdevil/D.I.V.I.D.E./docs/apa.md

 ---

 **What it Represents**:
-- **Anomaly Pursuit Agent**: A high-ranking field operative within D.I.V.I.D.E., deployed when anomalies need to be tracked, engaged, or neutralized before they destabilize local dimensions.
+- **Anomaly Pursuit Agent**: A high-ranking field operative within D.I.V.I.D.E., deployed when anomalies need to be tracked, engaged, or neutralized .
 - **Adaptive Protocol Apex**: Refers to the soldier’s elite ability to improvise, adapt, and execute extreme protocols on the fly — making them the last resort when everything else fails.

 ---